alauson5017/tic-tac-toe/readme.md

 - Players can locally battle head-to-head in Tic Tac Toe
 - Select who starts each round
 - Score card keeps running match totals and privides scenario-based analysis
-- Each move results in snappy commentary
+- Each move results in random commentary
 - No refresh required to start new game
 - Responsive design for mobile or desktop